 - Treat ChatGPT as a paid-search-adjacent channel, not a social one.
 Steal your top-performing Google headlines, recut them inside the 40/150 character limits, and run them.

 - Audit your AI visibility on the organic side too.
 Ad placement and organic citation are different surfaces, but they share signals.
-If ChatGPT cannot cleanly identify your business, your ads will land on weaker context.
+If ChatGPT can’t cleanly identify your business, your ads will land on weaker context.
 AI SEO and OpenAI Ads compound each other.

 The bottom line